nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 The JWT must be signed by the PSP' using the key belonging to the relying party access certificate issued by a Relying Party Access Certificate Authority (CA) described in ARF section 6.4[^arf] and ARF Annex 2 A.2.3.27 Topic 27[^arf_annex2].

-In order for a PSP to support the Extended PaymentAuth Flow using the A2Pay Direct endpoint, they must include the `init-url` property within the A2Pay during registration.
-The value must be the URL a PSP' can use to send the Payment Authorization Object to.

-Details for this endpoint are described in the [A2Pay API specification](eudi-payment-api.yml)

 Example of the JWT payload:
 ```json